SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 THE IMPLANT-SUPPORTED BRIDGE IN MCI

-REPLACE ALL YOUR TEETH IN THE JAWBONE
+REPLACE ALL YOUR MAXILLARY TEETH

-THE PROTOCOL for placing MAXILLAIRE implants in mci
+THE MAXILLAIRE IMPLANTATION PROTOCOL in mci

 WHAT ARE THE FUNDAMENTAL SURGICAL PRINCIPLES TO BE CONSIDERED IN THE MCI PROTOCOL IN THE MAXILLA?